IF1007/gateway/docs/README.md

 * [Check Health](https://github.com/microobs/gateway/blob/master/docs/check/get.md#check-health): `GET /check/health`
 * [Retrive API Version](https://github.com/microobs/gateway/blob/master/docs/check/get.md#retrive-api-version): `GET /check/version`

+## Configuration
+The gateway uses the [node-config](https://github.com/lorenwest/node-config) module to load some configuration settings.
+This modules in turn loads configuration based on some default files that must reside under the /config folder.
+Thus, this module is configured to load such configs from the [default.json](https://github.com/microobs/gateway/blob/master/config/default.json) file following the structure presented in it.
+Those configs are used to set basic informations like the url and port of each dependent service and their health endpoint.
+Also, it carries some config related to authentication (more info [bellow](https://github.com/microobs/gateway/tree/master/docs#jwt-basic-authentication)).
+As described in the microobs main page, those configuration can be overwriten by using the docker volumes feature (there's even a line commentted in the [docker-compose file](https://github.com/microobs/microobs/blob/master/docker-compose.yml) that show how to do so).
+Also, since the gateway is being built manually before use, one can directly alter those config in the default.json file.

 ## JWT Basic Authentication
 The gateway supports basic authentication through JWT (JSON Web Token).
-To "enable" it (protect the endpoints), an object is available in the config file presenting the following structure
+To "enable" it (protect the endpoints), an object is available in the [config file](https://github.com/microobs/gateway/blob/master/config/default.json) presenting the following structure
 ```yaml
 "auth": {
     "protectedUrls": [],